Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 355 00:30 If You Have Forgotten to Quit the Mongod Server
 		- [ ] 356 02:34 Tip from Angela - Daily Routines
 		- [ ] 357 00:12 Feedback Time!
+26-01.
+Installing MongoDB on Mac.mp4
+26-02.
+Installing MongoDB on Windows.mp4
+26-03.
+MongoDB CRUD Operations in the Shell Create.mp4 26-04.
+MongoDB CRUD Operations in the Shell Reading & Queries.mp4 26-05.
+MongoDB CRUD Operations in the Shell Update.mp4 26-06.
+MongoDB CRUD Operations in the Shell Delete.mp4 26-07.
+Relationships in MongoDB.mp4
+26-08.
+Working with The Native MongoDB Driver.mp4 26-10.
+Tip from Angela - Daily Routines.mp4
 	- [ ] Section 27 Mongoose | 7 lectures • 56min
 		- [ ] 358 20:26 Introduction to Mongoose
 		- [ ] 359 07:28 Reading from Your Database with Mongoose